The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Experiments

 \subsection{Results}

-\paragraph{Robustness to gain variations} Figure~\ref{fig:results-vs-gain} displays the objective evaluation scores obtained with the proposed Equalizer framework (with shape-gain decomposition), with the ablated baseline (without shape-gain decomposition), and with the SpeechTokenizer reference model, as a function of the input gain, and averaged over the entire test dataset.
-For each codebook size $C$ tested and for each metric, the baseline model (dashed lines) exhibits a clear bell-shaped behavior: a performance peak is obtained near the training condition ($0$\,dB) and degrades significantly as the input level deviates from this value, confirming the sensitivity of conventional NACs to gain variations (see Section~\ref{sec:sensitivity}).
-For example, for $C = 1024$ codewords, applying only a $6$\,dB gain on the input signal leads to a $0.16$ decrease in PESQ value ($2.61$ to $2.45$).
-In contrast, the Equalizer (solid lines) shows near-perfect invariance to gain variations, maintaining stable performance over the entire dynamic range.
-This demonstrates that the explicit shape-gain decomposition effectively removes sensitivity to the input signal global level, ensuring consistent reconstruction quality regardless of this level.
-Importantly, for each codebook size tested and for each metric, the proposed Equalizer method significantly outperforms the baseline at $0$\,dB, that is, even when there is no gain mismatch between train and test data.
-For example, again for $C = 1024$, at $0$\,dB we obtain PESQ = $2.75$, STOI = $0.93$, and SI-SDR = $6.98$\,dB with the proposed Equalizer method vs PESQ = $2.61$, STOI = $0.92$, and SI-SDR = $6.31$\,dB for the baseline.
-Other large differences are obtained for $C = 128$, $256$, and $512$.
-This confirms the `general' interest of applying early shape-gain decomposition on speech signals in a NAC framework, beyond the induced robustness to gain variation.
-This gain in performance can be interpreted in terms of complexity reduction for a similar quality (the bitrate issue will be examined in the next subsection).
-For example, even at $0$\,dB gain, The Equalizer with $C = 256$ codewords outperforms the baseline with $C = 1024$ in terms of PESQ and STOI (although it remains slightly below in terms of SI-SDR, but this is for a rather limited gain range).
-This shows that the proposed method can be used to drastically decrease the complexity of a NAC (here a $4\times$ reduction factor in codeword storage and search; This example also corresponds to a significant bitrate reduction of $400$\,bps, see below).
+\paragraph{Robustness to Input Gain Variations} Fig.~\ref{fig:results-vs-gain}(a) displays the objective scores obtained by EnCodec-Eq and EnCodec-Base, as a function of the input gain $\alpha$, and averaged over the entire test dataset.
+For each value of $C$ and each metric, the baseline model (dashed lines) exhibits a clear bell-shaped behavior: a performance peak is obtained near the training condition ($\alpha=0$\,dB) and degrades significantly as $\alpha$ deviates from this value, confirming the sensitivity to input gain variations observed in Section~\ref{sec:sensitivity}.
+For example, for $C = 1024$, applying only a $6$\,dB gain on the input signal leads to a $0.16$ decrease in PESQ value ($2.61$ to $2.45$).
+In contrast, EnCodec-Eq (solid lines) shows near-perfect invariance to gain variations, maintaining stable performance over the entire dynamic range.
+This shows that shape-gain decomposition effectively removes sensitivity to the global level of the input signal, ensuring consistent reconstruction quality regardless of this level.